Atmosic/connectedhomeip/examples/temperature-measurement-app/atmosic/README.md

 -   _Solid On_ &mdash; The device is fully provisioned.

-**LED 2 - Yellow** simulates the lock bolt and shows the state of the lock.
+**LED 2 - Yellow** blinks to identify the device.
-The following states are possible:

--   _Solid On_ &mdash; The bolt is extended and the door is locked.

--   _Off_ &mdash; The bolt is retracted and the door is unlocked.

--   _Rapid Even Flashing (100 ms on/100 ms off during 2 s)_ &mdash; The
-    simulated bolt is in motion from one position to another.

-    Additionally, the LED starts blinking evenly (500 ms on/500 ms off) when the Identify command of the Identify cluster is received on the endpoint 1.
+    The LED starts blinking evenly (500 ms on/500 ms off) when the Identify command of the Identify cluster is received on the endpoint 1.
 The command’s argument can be used to specify the duration of the effect.